hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

-If Loan Approved: Go over details and have them click the link .
+If Loan Approved: Go over details and have them click the link.

-If DECLINED (Transition): "Ok as you can see the lenders that reviewed your credit and Debt to Income and it doesn’t look like you met any of the underwriting criteria to be approved for a loan...
-(Prospect’s Name) It really goes back to the high utilizations and the compounding interest... you are not lendable."
+If DECLINED (Transition): "Ok as you can see the lenders that reviewed your credit... it doesn’t look like you met the underwriting criteria to be approved for a loan...
+(Prospect’s Name) It really goes back to the high utilizations... you are not currently lendable for a consolidation loan."